ewjay/fapiwiki/Editors-Draft-00.md

 2. Purpose legitimacy and specification
 3. Collection limitation
 4. Data (access) limitation
+5. Use, retention, and data disclosure limitation:
+    1. Use limitation:
-5. Use, retention, and data disclosure limitation: Where the data is no longer being used, clients should delete such data from their system within 180 days except for the cases it needs to retain due to the legal restrictions;
+    1. Retention limitation: Where the data is no longer being used, clients should delete such data from their system within 180 days except for the cases it needs to retain due to the legal restrictions;
+    1. Data disclosure limitation:
 6. Accuracy and quality
 7. Openness, transparency and notice
 8. Individual participation and access